apache/drill/_docs/configure-drill/securing-drill/080-configuring-plain-security.md

 ![User Auth BI Tools](http://i.imgur.com/J5X1Tds.png)

-##Installing and Configuring Plain Authentication
+##Installing and Configuring Plain Security

 Install and configure the provided Drill PAM for Plain (or username and password) authentication.
 Drill only supports the PAM provided here.
 Optionally, you can build and implement a custom authenticator.